Andrianjafy: Reign

 In 1770 Andrianjafy succeeded upon the death of his father, who was one of many victims of a major famine in Imerina.
 Oral histories recount that Andrianjafy felt his authority was threatened by his nephew Ramboasalama, who frequently made promises to the populace regarding his future reign.
 Andrianjafy's jealousy prompted him to put to death citizens of his territory who engaged his nephew in such promises.
 Andrianjafy occasionally displayed his power in despotic fashion, such as by engaging the armies of a Sakalava prince to attack Hiaramy and Faliary, two communities already under his control, and massacring the inhabitants without provocation.

 Andrianjafy failed to consistently apply the law in his realm, particularly in regard to the punishment of criminals.
-The resulting increase in impunity and decline in security in Avaradrano contributed to declining popular support of his rule.
+The resulting increase in impunity and decline in security in Avaradrano contributed to declining popular support for his rule.
 The king's public image was further tarnished by his increasingly hostile behavior toward Ramboasalama, in disregard of the wishes of Andrianjafy's father, Andriambelomasina.
 Oral history describes him as prone to anger and violence, which he did not hesitate to inflict against women and children.
 He is also said to have frequently seized the property and valuables of his people for his own use without justification or compensation.